Snap’s secret weapon speaks

 Snap went public in 2017 to watch its stock balloon and then rapidly deflate.
 Investors grew wary in the wake of Instagram, the stoic feed of people’s food photos, successfully copying Snapchat’s brash, visual style and its addictive Stories format (a seamless video that combines all of your friend’s videos into one).
 While Instagram soared, Snap stagnated.

 But then Snap started to turn things around.
-Murphy rolled back an unpopular redesign and developed a new Android app that would make the service more functional on a majority of phones around the world.
+The company rolled back an unpopular redesign and developed a new Android app that would make the service more functional on a majority of phones around the world.
 All the while Snap continued to release new enhancements.
 Location-sharing maps.
 Lens Studio, which allows anyone to create augmented-reality lens.
 This spring’s viral gender-swapping filter.

 Earlier this year, Snap announced a slew of new plans—from multiplayer games that you could access right through the familiar camera, to an onslaught of new world-facing AR capabilities under the new name Scan, which Murphy is particularly excited about.
-While Scan is not yet available to most users, it includes zanily animated beacons called Landmarkers—the Eiffel Tower can pop like a champagne bottle for tourists—and an integration with Giphy that will automatically spot something like pizza in your frame and add a pizza GIF.
+Snap recently released zanily animated beacons called Landmarkers—the Eiffel Tower can pop like a champagne bottle for tourists.
+And Scan will include integration with Giphy that will automatically spot something like pizza in your frame and add a pizza GIF.
 But the platform also offers more practical camera capabilities, too, like solving math problems for you, that hint at Snap’s ambitious future as a functional AR tool.

 Murphy’s work in leading the development of these new product initiatives and his continued public iteration of augmented reality right before our eyes is one major reason for the company’s renewed momentum.
 In its last quarterly earnings, Snap announced, for the first time in a year, that it added 13 million new users, and it boosted revenue by 48% year-over-year (though the company continues to lose over $100 million a quarter).
 According to Snap, more than 75% of the U.S. population ages 13 to 34 use Snapchat, which outperforms Facebook and Instagram in those demographics.